-Lateral stays
+Lateral hydraulic type stays

-If required, lateral stays (i.e. stays in the lateral direction) must be fitted between the upper engine platform and the ship hull to prevent harmful resonance conditions.
-The main function of lateral stays is to shift the resonance frequency sufficiently above nominal speed as shown in Figure 6-6.
+If needed, lateral stays must be fitted between the upper engine platform and the ship hull to avoid harmful resonance conditions.
+The main effect of lateral stays is to shift the resonance frequency sufficiently above nominal speed.
+In addition, some damping effect is provided by the hydraulic type stays.
+Such hydraulic type stays can be either for both-side or one-side installation.